 In short, if you’ve been mis-sold a pension this means that you were advised to purchase a pension product that was unsuitable for your circumstances, described incorrectly or the risks were not properly explained.

 When you’ve spent years saving for retirement, finding out that the money you put away isn’t worth as much as you expected can be devastating, particularly if you discover it’s worth even less than you saved.
 Reassuringly, in some cases it’s possible to receive compensation as a result of being mis-sold your pension.

 In order to work out if you’ve been affected, look out for one of these signs:

-● Your financial adviser failed to notify you of any risks associated with the pension in question
+● Your financial advisor failed to notify you of any risks associated with the pension in question

-● Your financial adviser failed to take your personal circumstances into account before pointing you in the direction of a certain pension or investment
+● Your financial advisor failed to take your personal circumstances into account before pointing you in the direction of a certain pension or investment

 ● You weren’t informed how your money would be invested